SEATTLE — A company called Wrench is changing the way we go to car mechanics -- by sending the mechanic to us.

-"We take care of vetting, and doing background checks, and we stand behind that service with a 12 month, 12-thousand-mile warranty,” said Willis.
+"We take care of vetting, and doing background checks, and we stand behind that service with a 12 month, 12,000-mile warranty,” said Willis.

-Wrench is in 4 cities now: Seattle, Portland, Phoenix and San Diego.
+Wrench is in four cities now: Seattle, Portland, Phoenix and San Diego.
 The company plans to put car repair on the road up and down the west coast in the future.

 At this growing company's downtown Seattle headquarters, it's clear this mix of mechanics and techies is having a pretty good time growing this enterprise and throwing a monkey wrench at traditional car repair.